-SiFive have made available pre-built versions of GCC and openocd on their boards page.
-You can visit that page and scroll down until you find the GCC and openocd links, or you can use these convenience links below (which I’ll try to keep updated):
+SiFive have made available pre-built versions of GCC and openocd on their boards and software page.
+You can visit that page and scroll down until you find the GCC and openocd links, or you can use the convenience links below (which I’ll try to keep updated):

 - riscv-openocd-0.10.0-2019.02.0 for Windows (64-bit)

 - riscv-openocd-0.10.0-2019.02.0 for Linux (CentOS 6 64-bit)